Homemade Baby Food Recipes

 My baby has an egg allergy - can he eat duck eggs?

-No. The proteins in eggs from birds other than hens are the same as those in hens' eggs - and will cause the same allergic reaction.
+The proteins in eggs from birds other than hens are similar to those in hens’ eggs – and may cause the same allergic reaction.

 If my baby is allergic to eggs, should he avoid chicken, too?

-If your baby has an allergy to eggs, discuss his nutitional needs with a dietician...
+If your baby has an allergy to eggs, discuss his nutritional needs with a dietician…

 • meat